Zhaoxin: Architecture

-Zhaoxin came to the attention of the Northen American and European technology press when, in late 2017 and early 2018, it launched the ZX-D processor and revealed plans for future products.
+Zhaoxin came to the attention of the North American and European technology press when, in late 2017 and early 2018, it launched the ZX-D processor and revealed plans for future products.
 Zhaoxin calls the ZX-D architecture "Wudaokou"; this is a complete re-design of the VIA Isaiah.
 It is also a departure from earlier microarchitectures, such as ZhangJiang, which were a lightly modified version of a VIA Technologies (Centaur) architecture.
 WuDaoKou was a new and complete SoC design.
 Changes implemented in the ZX-D included the integration of a northbridge, like in modern x86 designs, as well as the addition of Chinese cryptographic functions.
 The ZX-D series also had an integrated graphics processing unit (iGPU) based on S3 Graphics technology (previously owned by VIA).

 The former ZX naming was dropped around 2018 in favour of the KX ("KaiXian") designation for desktop processors and the KH ("KaisHeng") designation for server processors.

+Development

 The successor to the ZX-D, the KX-6000 system on a chip (also called ZX-E), was demonstrated to the press in September 2018.
 The architecture, an evolution of the ZX-D architecture, was called "Lujiazui".
 The KX-6000 was formally launched in 2019.
 In June 2019 the KX-6000 was reported to being built on a 16 nm TSMC process.
 The chip has a DirectX 11.1 compatible iGPU.
 In 2022, Zhaoxin was noted to have added ZX-E specific compiler support for the GNU Compiler Collection.

 The successor to the KX-6000, the ZX-F or KX-7000 processor series, was initially planned for release in 2021.
-As of December 2022 there had been no launch and no further announcements about the processors, however.
-The KX-7000 chip was planned to be released on a 7 nm process with DDR5 support.
+The KX-7000 chip was reported to be planned for release on a 7 nm process with DDR5 support.
+An alleged benchmark result for a ZX-F appeared on GeekBench in 2020.

+The KX-7000 was finally released in December 2023, two years late.
+According to test results reported by Tom's Hardware, this processor was twice as fast as the KX-6000 series that came before it.
+The benchmark score indicated that not only had clock speeds improved substantially, but also instructions-per-clock.
+In comparison, the KX-7000 was deemed to be on par with similar processors made by AMD or Intel in the mid-to-late 2010s.
+Zhaoxin was itself reported as saying that the KX-7000 reached the same level of performance as the seventh-generation Intel Core i5-7400 (which was launched in 2017).